splunk/public-o11y-docs/get-started/service-description.rst

 Welcome to the Splunk Observability Cloud service description.

-Splunk Observability Cloud is a SaaS solution for infrastructure monitoring (IMM), application performance monitoring (APM), real user monitoring (RUM), and synthetic monitoring.
-Splunk Observability Cloud also provides a direct integration with logs ingested in Splunk Cloud Platform through Log Observer Connect.
+Splunk Observability Cloud is a Software as a Service (SaaS) solution for infrastructure monitoring (Splunk IM), application performance monitoring (Splunk APM), real user monitoring (Splunk RUM), and synthetic monitoring (Splunk Synthetic Monitoring).
+Splunk Observability Cloud also provides a direct integration with logs ingested in Splunk Cloud Platform and Splunk Enterprise through Log Observer Connect.
 Through full-fidelity monitoring and troubleshooting across infrastructure, applications, and user interfaces, in real time and at any scale, Splunk Observability Cloud helps you keep your services reliable, deliver great customer experiences, and innovate faster.

 Splunk Observability Cloud helps you respond to outages and identify root causes, while also giving you the guidance you need to optimize performance and productivity going forward.
 You can select from more than 200 supported open standards-based integrations with common data sources to get data from your on-premises and cloud infrastructure, applications and services, and user interfaces into Splunk Observability Cloud.
 When you send data from each layer of your environment, Splunk Observability Cloud transforms it into actionable insights in the form of dashboards, visualizations, alerts, and more.

-The following sections describe the features, capabilities, limitations, and constraints of the Splunk Observability Cloud service and the responsibilities of Splunk to you as a Software as a Service provider.
+The following sections describe the features, capabilities, limitations, and constraints of the Splunk Observability Cloud service and the responsibilities of Splunk to you as a SaaS provider.
 This document also notes your responsibilities as a subscriber to the service.
 Be sure to read the complete service description and the service terms and policies documents listed in the following sections.
 If you have questions after reading any of this material, contact your Splunk sales representative.

 .. _sd-terms-policies: